Jimbly/dcjam2025/Jimb-TODO.md

 TODO
+* battle against shelled critter in moon he's too big
 * play game through once (w/ controller?)
+  * first run:
+    * first zone; bought hat, have 843 + 3 medkits, didn't have to go back to heal; afforded all bribes, 163 left;
+    * second zone; couldn't afford hat, have 1563
 * build out levels
   * station
 * display medkit count on hud and (H)
+* race game max speed finishes too quickly (it's 3x the other speed? make it 2x?)
 * on next combat playtest
   * decrease A varieties further - I didn't feel I needed the B varieties, or even remembered to go find them
   * when first entering zone 1+, save once, then tweak each fight to be a little harder